 The main features of a limited liability company are a very low minimum registered capital requirement, limited liability of its shareholders for the company's obligations, substantial flexibility as regards its organisation, and the possibility to be established by a sole shareholder.

 A joint-stock company is the most widely used form for the operation of businesses involving larger investments.
-The company is fully responsible for its obligations towards third parties, and the founders can choose whether to have the company with a monistic (managing board and statutory director) or dualistic (board of directors and supervisory board) corporate structure.
+The company is fully responsible for its obligations towards third parties, and the founders can choose whether to have the company with a monistic (managing board) or dualistic (board of directors and supervisory board) corporate structure.
 As opposed to a limited liability company, where all the shareholders are public and their identity easily accessible online, shareholders of a joint-stock company can benefit from some anonymity.

 The offering of fund units is governed by the Act on Management Companies and Investment Funds, and the rules for offerings are quite complex.
 The Act clearly states that a reverse solicitation is not an offer and does not fall within the rules for offerings as set out in the Act.

 A limited liability company can have a symbolic registered capital as low as one Czech Crown.

 The minimum registered capital of a joint-stock company is CZK2 million (approximately EUR80,000).